sebalp100/rent-a-car-backend/README.md

 # 📖 Rent A Car Backend<a name="about-project"></a>

-This is a car rentals app that allows users to rent different cars.
+This is a car rental app that allows users to rent different cars.
 This is the backend repo.

 ## 🛠 Built With <a name="built-with"></a>